Summer Reading Program

 New High School Course: Warren County CEO

-The City of Monmouth is thrilled to announce that the Warren County CEO (Creating Entrepreneurial Opportunities) course will be available for Monmouth-Roseville High School and United High School juniors and seniors, beginning in fall 2017.
+The City of Monmouth is so pleased to be a part of the Warren County CEO (Creating Entrepreneurial Opportunities) program that will be available for Monmouth-Roseville High School and United High School juniors and seniors this fall.

 The CEO program is much more than a textbook course.
 Students are immersed in real-life learning experiences with the opportunity to take risks, manage the results, and learn from the outcomes.
 They learn confidence-building skills like speaking in front of groups and targeted skills like writing successful business plans.